stanford-oval/cs224v-fall2022/hw2/instructions/part-1.md

 # Build a QA skill for a Wikidata domain with Genie

-This part of the homework is brings up the system by running a few automated scripts.
+This part of the homework brings up the system by running a few automated scripts.

 ## Table of contents